fence-io/website/content/articles/networking/kubernetes-networking/index.md

 - Scalability: Limited by the size of the subnet, making it less suitable for large clusters.
 - IP Management: Requires diligent management of IP addresses to prevent conflicts and ensure sufficient addresses for all pods.

-Some common CNI plugins that can support flat network configurations include Flannel in  host-gw mode or Calico with IP-in-IP encapsulation disabled.
+Some common CNI plugins that can support flat network configurations include [Cilium in native mode](https://docs.cilium.io/en/stable/network/concepts/routing/#native-routing).

 **Overlay Network CNI**: